Loading…

 For a residential or small commercial concreter, your first AI project should sit in the $3,000–$7,000 range and focus on one workflow.
 Quoting and scheduling are the usual winners.
 For larger operators integrated with simPRO or AroFlo, you might spend $8,000–$15,000 on a more substantial workflow that connects quoting, scheduling, and customer comms.

 If concreting admin is eating your weekends, the question to answer first is: which single workflow, if it took 80% less time, would change your week the most?
 Build for that.
 Don't try to fix everything at once.
+If you'd rather not figure it out alone, Waymouth Tech is a Melbourne-based AI tech studio and our AI implementation services start with exactly that question.

 Related reads: AI for pool builders and AI for fencers.